biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

     -   A new column with a logical vector indicating whether the bill length to bill depth ratio is >3.5 (e.g., use the `mutate()` function with an [`ifelse()`](https://rdrr.io/r/base/ifelse.html) statement).
 -   When creating the plot, assign the new column to the `color` aesthetic.

+*An alternative:* you don't even need to create the logical-vector-column, you could also directly map the `color` aesthetic to a logical expression!

 </details>
 <details>
 <summary>